phnx47/ex-pkgbuilds/README.md

 ./update.sh PACKAGE
 ```

-## Automation
+### GitHub Actions

-### Check new versions and send an email with the list with new versions
+Check new versions and send an email with the list with new versions

 ```yml
 name: Check Versions